vincr04/DESeq2_workshop/Instructions.md

 enrichplot::gseaplot(gsea_results, geneSetID = topNES, title = topNES)
 ```
 > How do you interpret this plot?
-> OPTIONAL - run GSEA on another example dataset from the DOSE package (you can skip DESeq2 and obtain the genelist with log2FCs by typing `data(geneList, package="DOSE")`.
+> OPTIONAL - run GSEA on another example dataset, for example data from the `DOSE` package, which contains data from a breast cancer study.
+You can skip DESeq2 and obtain the genelist with log2FCs by typing `data(geneList, package="DOSE")`.
 This will generate a vector called `geneList` that you can use in the `GSEA` function.
 This is a human dataset and therefore you will need to generate a new gene set object, and change the TERM2GENE argument in the `GSEA` function.

 <br/>